cyishere/zhouzhou-rocks/src/pages/posts/doctor-who-legend-of-the-sea-devils-borrowed-madame-ching.md

 As a result, when I come across some work on her, I pay more attention.

-Madame Ching appears in Doctor Who: Legend of the Sea Devils, which is an intriguing episode.
+Madame Ching appears in _Doctor Who: Legend of the Sea Devils_, which is an intriguing episode.
 This episode revolves around four characters: Doctor Who, Madame Ching, the Sea Devils, and Ji-Hun.

 Despite the fact that she is only a borrowed and an important character, Madame Ching is without a doubt the most important.
 She establishes the setting and timeline for the story.
 The story is based on a few historical events, not on her.
 Here She is a borrowed element or material by writers.